OpenUK/fosdem-stand/main.md

 ## About {#title}

-About OpenUK

-The UK organisation coordinating the UK’s leadership in Open Technology, being the 3 Opens: open source software, open source hardware and open data, across the UK.
+OpenUK coordinates the UK’s leadership in Open Technology, being the 3 Opens: open source software, open source hardware and open data.
 OpenUK promotes businesses, projects and people, who use and develop Open, and strives to collaborate across all existing organisations for Open through our 3 Pillars:
-* Community: creating a clear and loud voice for the Open Communities in the UK;
+* Community: creating a clear and loud voice for the Open Communities in the UK
-* Legal and Policy: making the UK a great place for Open and business using it; and
+* Legal and Policy: making the UK a great place for Open and business using it
-* Learning: by promoting education and learning in skills in Open Technology.
+* Learning: promoting education and learning in skills in Open Technology

-We are a UK not for profit, industry organisation and advocacy body and you can contribute as a volunteer helping to manage the organisation, as an individual Supporter or a company partner, helping to fund the organisation or simply join one of our work groups.
+We are a UK not-for-profit, industry organisation and advocacy body.
+You can contribute as a volunteer helping to manage the organisation, as an individual Supporter or a company partner, helping to fund the organisation or simply join one of our work groups.

 You can see our current Partners [here.](https://openuk.uk/participants/partners/)